A new secondary academy school in Yardley Wood, Birmingham with the Department of Education (DfE) that has created a further 1,150 school places.

 - Creation of a further 1,150 school places in the region – 900 secondary school pupils and 250 sixth form students

-Designed by architecture firm CPMG Architects, the new school will comprise of a pick-up and drop-off area for pupils, a sports hall, two full-size football pitches and one FA standard 3G pitch.
+Designed by architecture firm CPMG Architects, the new school comprises a pick-up and drop-off area for pupils, a sports hall, two full-size football pitches and one FA standard 3G pitch.
 Traditional materials have been used in a contemporary way to create a clean, simple aesthetic, whilst providing robustness and ease of maintenance including; a concrete raft ground floor, traditional brick and block wall construction with feature of render and façade cladding to express the academy’s identity.

 Dan Doyle, operations director at Willmott Dixon said: